How Much Should I Charge as a UX Freelancer in Germany?

 Another method of calculating a daily rate is determining your desired annual income and dividing it by the number of working days.
 This is especially helpful when you move from a permanent position to being freelance because you can use your current salary as a starting point.

-You can also base your calculation on statistical data, e.g., from one of the following sources (yearly full-time gross salaries):
+You can also base your calculation on statistical data, e.g., from one of the following sources (all figures are rounded and refer to yearly full-time gross salaries):

-Of course, salaries vary depending on expertise and experience.
-If you want to dig deeper, the resources above break down the salary distribution, e.g., by years of experience or location in Germany.
+Of course, salaries vary depending on education, experience, industry, type of company, and location.
+If you want to dig deeper, the resources above break down the salary distribution according to various criteria.

 Starting from your (desired) yearly salary, you need to add the employer’s 50% share of health and care insurance.
 Assuming that you don’t have unemployment insurance you can deduct the contributions since it’s mandatory insurance for employees and therefore already included in the gross salary.
 Finanzfluss offers a practical calculator for social security contributions that lists the various deductions.

 Freelancers typically charge more than their salaried counterparts since they carry a higher entrepreneurial risk.
 They don’t earn anything, during any absence from work (vacation, sickness), a lack of projects, or when a customer can’t pay.
-It’s hard to propose a number but, I’d personally factor in a 20-30% risk premium.
-More is of course better.
+It’s hard to propose a number but, I’d personally factor in a risk premium of at least 30%.

 Kajy Calculator